-- Influence of food advertising on food choice, consumption and bodyweight in children.
+- Influence of the food environment and food marketing on food choice, consumption and bodyweight in children and adults.

-- Development of food preference and weight gain in infants.
+- Maternal feeding practices, development of food preference and weight gain in infants.

-- Pharmaceutical and nutraceutical agents for the treatment of obesity.
+- Psychopharmacology of appetite and pharmaceutical/nutraceutical agents for the treatment of obesity.

-- Development and evaluation of interventions, including weight management programmes, for the treatment of obesity and interventions to increase healthy eating and physical activity in children.
+- Development and evaluation of interventions, including weight management programmes, for the treatment of obesity and interventions to increase healthy eating and physical activity in children and adults.

-- Attention, emotion and motivation: cognitive and neurophysiological factors in appetite and the hedonic evaluation of taste and flavour, learned and unlearned controls of food intake.
+- Attention, emotion and motivation: cognitive, addictive and neurophysiological factors in appetite and the hedonic evaluation of taste and flavour, learned and unlearned controls of food intake.

 - Obesity and mental health.